-PROVIDENCE – As a result of a partnership between the R.I.
-Department of Human Services and the R.I.
-Department of Health, five health equity zones throughout the state have received a total of $360,170 in preschool-development grants.
+As a result of a partnership between the RI Department of Health and the Department of Human Services, five health equity zones throughout the state have received a total of $360,170 in preschool-development grants.

 The selected health equity zones will use the funds to help families prepare children to succeed in school.